mdash-ursi2016/omh-dsu-ri/README.md

 curl -H "Content-Type:application/json" --data '{"username": "testUser", "password": "testUserPassword"}' http://host:8082/users
 ```

-or use the *create an end-user/success or conflict* request in the Postman collection discussed [below](#issuing-requests-with-postman).
+or use the *create an end-user/success or conflict* request in the Postman collection discussed [below](#issuing-requests-with-postman)

+or use the https://{yourDomain}:443/users endpoint to create a user with the front-end view.

 The user creation endpoint is primitive by design; it is only meant as a way to bootstrap a couple users
 when first starting out.
 In general, the creation of users is typically the concern of a user management component,